Culture of Kindness

 Deeply instilled in our core values is the drive to foster inclusivity and promote the enjoyment of outdoor spaces for individuals of all ages and abilities, emphasizing recreation, well-being, and convenient transportation options.
 With the growing number of trail users and the multitude of modes of enjoyment, there are times when conflict on the trails arises.

 Our ongoing trail etiquette efforts center on education and trail design to address those conflicts and proactively create thriving communities that celebrate the outdoors and active lifestyles.
-In line with our core values, in the upcoming year, we have planned a trail etiquette campaign aimed at nurturing a culture of respect and kindness among trail users.
+In line with our core values, in the upcoming year, we have planned a trail etiquette campaign to nurture a culture of respect and kindness among trail users.

 Courtesy, Caution, and Control